arashnm80/spot-seek-bot/README.md

   - Or a playlist like this:
 https://open.spotify.com/playlist/37i9dQZF1DWX4UlFW6EJPs

-all downloaded songs are also available in: [Spot Seek Music Database](https://t.me/+wAztHySpQcdkZjk0)

 ## how to deploy as the developer (I'm writing this guide for ubuntu)
 - general pre-install updates in ubuntu:
 ```